Make-School-Courses/CS-2.2-Graphs-Recursion/README.md

 Recordings of the course video lectures can be found in [this shared Google Drive folder](https://drive.google.com/drive/u/0/folders/1AGfMCI75bF2JWzEFjIBoxnJSNv8H0bWu).
 Please do not share these files outside of Make School.

-## Evaluation

-To pass this course you must meet the following requirements:

-- Complete all required challenges - you will be able to resubmit some of these to improve score.
-- Pass the [Graph Properties and Algorithms Tutorial](Assignments/Graph-Tutorial.md) according to the associated [Graph Tutorial Rubric](https://docs.google.com/document/d/1ICVRzuDMIapVhpqbG7oHpk7_yCWu2bET8EYv6o_J9io/edit?usp=sharing)
-- Pass the - [Graph Properties and Algorithms Project](Assignments/Graph-Project.md)  according to the associated [Project Rubric](https://docs.google.com/document/d/1hq2D0HFCVIqkEI0HvE3SxCUlhNkSdG1Xoe62b3g9wp4/edit?usp=sharing)
-- Pass the 4 quizzes given during the term (1 retake allowed at the end of the term).
-See the [Quiz Study Guide](Assignments/Quiz-Study-Guide.md) for more information.

-- Actively participate in class and abide by the attendance policy
-- Make up all classwork from all absences

 ## Resources

 The following resources were used in developing this course and are a great place to start for learning more.
 These resources are used through the Attribution / Share Alike license.
 - [Geeks for Geeks](https://www.geeksforgeeks.org/graph-data-structure-and-algorithms/)
 - [Wikipedia Graph Theory](https://en.wikipedia.org/wiki/Graph_theory)